AndrewHanshaw/PassKeepr/README.md

 </div>

-PassKeepr is an open-source app built using SwiftUI to create, edit, and manage custom Apple Wallet passes (`.pkpass` files)
+PassKeepr is an open-source iOS app built using SwiftUI to create, edit, and manage custom Apple Wallet passes (`.pkpass` files)

+## Download

+PassKeepr is available on the App Store!
+[Get the latest version here (iOS only)](https://apps.apple.com/us/app/passkeepr/id6740440736)

 ## Features

-See [CHANGELOG.md](./CHANGELOG.md) for supported features and associated versions
+See [CHANGELOG.md](./CHANGELOG.md) for supported features and the versions they were released with

 ## Planned Work
 * Support rendering custom text and/or other information (custom rendered QR code, icons, etc) into the strip image